xunyuw/emotion-recognition-neural-networks/README.md

-# Mood recognition with CNN
+# Emotion recognition with CNN

 This repository is the out project about mood recognition using convolutional neural network for the course Seminar Neural Networks at TU Delft.